wykys/klib/README.md

 ```

 ### INSTALL
 Creates the python environment needed for some scripts.
 Closes third-party repositories.
 Install the necessary packages.
 Configures the KiCAD settings.
 Requires root rights.
+It also creates `klib-chacklib` and `klib-checkmod` links for KLC testing.

 #### Use:
 ```bash